solutionroute/nvim/README.md

 # nvim

-A simple to understand, maintainable yet feature full Neovim configuration for coding or writing.
+What is this?
+A simple to understand, maintainable yet decently feature-rich Neovim configuration for coding or writing.

-Wanting to rewrite the personal configuration I had been using to better take advantage of LSP features, I decided to try to make this useful for others using simple personalization mechanisms - check the README files.
+When undertaking rewriting my personal nvim configuration to a) better take advantage of LSP features so I could b) avoid using VSCode (which never fully fit my fingers like vim/nvim have for 2+ decades), I made this config such that it is easily customizable for others - check the README files.
 Or, fork and extend for yourself.

 The heavy lifting for language support is done by plugin [lsp-zero.nvim](https://github/VonHeikemen/lsp-zero.nvim) replaced a ton of LSP configuration code I used to maintain.

 You'll get multi-language code completion, signatures, inspection, diagnostics and auto-formatting.
 Automatic installation of nvim, plugins, LSP features and (mostly) automatic configuration are icing on the cake.

                      d8b
                      Y8P